 Our consideration of internal control over compliance was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control over compliance that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that have not been identified.
-We did identify a deficiency in internal control over compliance, described in the accompanying Schedule of Findings and Questioned Costs (Schedule 2) as Finding #2021-002, that we consider to be a material weakness.
+We did not identify any deficiencies in internal control over compliance that we consider to be material weaknesses.
+However, we did identify a deficiency in internal control over compliance, described in the accompanying Schedule of Findings and Questioned Costs (Schedule 2) as Finding #2021-001, that we consider to be a significant deficiency.

-The City's response to the internal control over compliance finding identified in our audit is described in the accompanying Schedule of Findings and Questioned Costs (Schedule 2).
+The City's response to the finding identified in our audits is described in the accompanying Schedule of Findings and Questioned Costs (Schedule 2).
 The City's response was not subjected to the auditing procedures applied in the audit of compliance, and accordingly, we express no opinion on the response.